nicotsel/adatastory/index.md

 The pivotal consideration lies in whether the data collected during this critical period truly encapsulates our emotions and intuitions.
 Is it aligned with Maslow's enduring theory, a testament to its continued dominance in shaping our daily lives?
 Our study delves into the pandemic-induced changes, exploring whether Maslow's framework remains a relevant and accurate tool for understanding these shifts.
 Our research only encompasses EU countries.
 By examining the intricacies of the data at hand, we aim to uncover the resonance between our evolving needs and the timeless principles outlined by Maslow's Hierarchy, providing a nuanced perspective on the enduring impact of his theory.

+This behavioral study bases itself on web-browsing data such as Wikipedia page views and Google trends, transportation and mobility data provided by Google and Apple and EU-centric unemployment data.
 # Basic Analysis